Videos and eyewitnesses refute federal account of Minneapolis shooting

 The Minnesota Bureau of Criminal Apprehension said DHS has blocked its investigators from the scene.
 Earlier this month, the Trump administration also said it will not investigate the agent who shot and killed Renee Macklin Good as she was turning her car to drive away.
 Walz said the state is creating a log of evidence for possible future prosecution of immigration agents.
 In an extraordinary move the Minnesota Department of Corrections has also created a website to combat what it says are repeated false claims by DHS that it does not cooperate on federal immigration enforcement.

-In a rare break with Trump by a Republican, U.S. Senator Bill Cassidy called for a joint federal and state investigation.
+In a rare break with Trump by a Republican, U.S. Sen. Bill Cassidy of Louisiana called for a joint federal and state investigation.
 "The events in Minneapolis are incredibly disturbing.
 The credibility of ICE and DHS are at stake," he wrote in a post on X."

 The Minnesota Gun Owners Caucus, a pro-Second Amendment group, also called for a "full and transparent" investigation.